 If you prefer a shorter journey and are new to the region, then visit Sintra, which is much closer to the city.
 Sintra is straight out of a fairytale, surrounded by lichen-draped forests and dominated by a series of extravagant aristocratic palaces.

-See the whitewashed Palacio Nacional de Sintra, built by the Moors in the 13th century, distinguished by its twin conical towers and some of Portugal’s most beautiful and authentic azulejo tiles that Portugal is famous for.
+See the whitewashed Palacio Nacional de Sintra, built by the Moors in the 13th century, distinguished by its twin conical towers and some of the most beautiful and authentic azulejo tiles that Portugal is famous for.
 Then there’s the Gothic-Indian folly, Palacio de Monserrate, with its dazzling gardens.

 Perhaps the most famous sight, though, is the ochre-and-red Pena Palace, a turreted, 19th-century confection crammed with elaborate carvings, flower-filled terraces, and mythological statues.